 The Saffir-Simpson Hurricane Scale is named for Herbert Saffir (a noted civil engineer) and Dr. Robert Simpson (a former director of the National Hurricane Center).

-The Saffir-Simpson Hurricane Scale has been in wide use since the 1970s.
+This hurricane scale has been in wide use since the early 1970s.

 Until 2008, the Saffir-Simpson scale factored in such things as storm surge and central pressure.

-The Saffir-Simpson scale now attempts to categorize primarily wind speeds and is now being called the “experimental” Saffir-Simpson Hurricane Wind Scale.
+Today, the Saffir-Simpson scale attempts to categorize primarily wind speeds and is now being called the “experimental” Saffir-Simpson Hurricane Wind Scale.

 Wind speeds are measured from a height of 33 feet.
-The National Weather Service takes the average sustained wind speed over the duration of one minute.
+The National Weather Service takes the average sustained wind speed over the duration of 1 minute.

 There are 5 categories of wind strength according to the Saffir-Simpson Hurricane Scale.

-While there are several precise types of “damage” thresholds for each wind speed category, for the simplicity’s sake, we will look at the more broad-based kinds of damage expected for each hurricane category.
+While there are several precise types of “damage” thresholds for each wind speed category, for simplicity’s sake, we will look at the more broad-based kinds of damage expected for each hurricane category:

 Hurricane with sustained wind speeds of 74 mph to 95 mph are classified as Category 1 strength.
-Category 1 hurricanes can cause damage to unanchored mobile homes and some signs.
-Loose outdoor objects (like lawn furniture) can become projectiles and make matters worse, as flying debris can break windows and strike people and cars.
+Category 1 hurricanes can cause damage to unanchored mobile homes and signs.
+Loose outdoor objects (like lawn furniture) can become projectiles and make matters worse — because flying debris can break windows and strike people and cars.
 Trees can also be severely damaged by Category 1 hurricane winds, with large branches breaking and some trees being completely uprooted.
 Power outages may result.

-Category 2 hurricanes have winds of 96 to 110 mph.
-A major problem with Category 2 hurricanes is that winds are strong enough to break power poles, which can in turn create blackouts.
+Category 2 hurricanes have winds of 96 mph to 110 mph.
+A major problem with Category 2 hurricanes is that winds are strong enough to break power poles — which can, in turn, create blackouts.
 Category 2 hurricane winds can also cause damage to residential roofs, windows, and doors.
 Even windows in big buildings like skyscrapers can be damaged and broken.
+Power outages are common.

 Any hurricane of Category 3 strength or higher is considered a “major” hurricane.
-A Category 3 hurricane has winds of 111 to 130 mph.
-Along with the type of damage noted above also comes the destruction of some buildings, particularly unanchored or older mobile homes.
-Other small buildings like sheds and detached garages can also be damaged and destroyed by Category 3 winds.
+A Category 3 hurricane has winds of 111 mph to 129 mph.
+Along with the type of damage noted above, also comes the destruction of some buildings — particularly unanchored or older mobile homes.
+Other small buildings (like sheds and detached garages) can also be damaged and destroyed by Category 3 hurricane winds.
 Blackouts may cover large areas.

-Category 4 hurricanes are very strong, with winds of 131 to 155 mph.
-Many types of buildings, including houses, mobile homes, and stores can suffer extreme damage and even destruction.
+Category 4 hurricanes are very strong, with winds of 130 mph to 156 mph.
+Many types of buildings — including houses, mobile homes, and stores — can suffer extreme damage and even destruction.
 Signs are also destroyed.
 Trees are snapped and uprooted.
 Blackouts will be long and widespread.

-A Category 5 hurricane packs winds of more than 155 mph.
+A Category 5 hurricane packs winds at 157 mph or greater.
 Category 5 hurricanes cause absolute devastation.
 Most buildings in the path of the eye of a landfalling Category 5 hurricane are damaged or destroyed.
 Trees are blown over.
 Signs are destroyed.
 Power lines are knocked over.
-Some towns hit by Category 5 hurricanes take years to recover, as was the case with Homestead, Florida, which suffered catastrophic devastation after Hurricane Andrew hit in 1992.
+Some towns hit by Category 5 hurricanes take years to recover — as was the case with Homestead, Florida which suffered catastrophic devastation after Hurricane Andrew hit in 1992.

 What About Category 6 Hurricanes?

-While you may have heard some in the media refer to Category 6 hurricanes, there is no official use of that category right now.
-Category 6 is not even currently included in the Saffir-Simpson Hurricane Scale.
+While you may have heard some in the media refer to Category 6 hurricanes (for example, with Hurricane Wilma in 2005 and Hurricane Irma in 2017), there is no official Category 6 hurricane ranking right now.